mikechen66/GPU-Parallel-Program-Development/Others/CUDA-Training/README.md

 ## Reposiroty

 The CUDA platform is designed to work with programming languages such as C, C++, and Fortran.
 This accessibility makes it easier for specialists in parallel programming to use GPU resources.
-CUDA-powered GPUs also support programming frameworks such as OpenMP, OpenACC and OpenCL;and HIP by compiling such code to CUDA
+CUDA-powered GPUs also support programming frameworks such as OpenMP, OpenACC and OpenCL;and HIP by compiling such code to CUDA.
+Please take the suitable approach to the repository because it was released 4 years ago.

 https://github.com/NVIDIA-Korea/CUDA